 To start you want to lay out your ribbon and cut it to the length you prefer- typically 12 inches to 24 inches.
 This will depend on the length of your child’s hair.
 My little girl has shoulder length hair so I cut it at 12 inches.
 It will hang 6 inches on each side which is about right.

-Next you want to lay out the ribbon in a criss cross pattern like pictured above on the right.
-This will make a fuller pony-o.
-If you prefer to use less ribbon, you can stack the thickest piece on the bottom and stack up to the thinnest piece of ribbon.
+Next you want to lay out the ribbon in a criss cross pattern or you can lay the ribbons on top of each starting with the largest.
+I prefer to do them at an angle as pictured because you can better see all the different ribbon patterns.
 Whatever look you prefer is going to be great!
 I kept the ribbon fairly close together on my criss cross but if you want it bigger just make a larger X with your ribbons.

 I like to use just a dab of hot glue on the center of each ribbon as I am stacking them to keep it all nicely in place and make it easier to handle.

-I found cute little soccer ball buttons as Joann’s crafts so for one I tied the ribbon around and for another I hot glued the button to the top.
+I found cute little soccer ball buttons as Joann’s crafts so for some I tied the ribbon around and for another I hot glued the button to the top.

 Two more steps and you are done.